alaraayan/sei-project-4-frontend/README.md

 ## Challenges

 I believe we underestimated how complex Zenith is in the beginning and how much learning we were going to have to do in order to bring it to life.
 Dealing with time was new to all of us and we had to do a lot of research to implement it the way we wanted to.
 Also we've never used React Context and Styled Components before and learning them was an exciting challenge.
-Although it felt overwhelming at times I am so glad we chose to not comprimise certain key aspects of Zenith and through our resilience produced the project we set out to.
+Although it felt overwhelming at times I am so glad we chose to not compromise certain key aspects of Zenith and through our resilience produced the project we set out to.

 ## Wins